 I notice that Bible curriculum often shorten or summarize verse for little ones.
 For instance, a Bible memory verse for a preschooler would be “Be kind.”
 However, I believe that, although it may be more work for the parent or teacher, those preschool and kindergarten ages children are well able to memorize entire verses.

-There are many “lists of verses” suggested online for your child to memorize.
-I will just join the mix here with my suggestions of verses that will give your child a great foundation upon which to build.
+There are many “lists of verses for toddlers” suggested online for your child to memorize.
+I will just join the mix here with my suggestions of children’s Bible memory verses that will give your child a great foundation upon which to build.

 1. Genesis 1:1 – Start from the Beginning

 Preschoolers are preoccupied with bugs and animals, the sun and moon and foods.
+Why not start with easy Bible verses for kids?
 Begin at the beginning:

 “In the beginning God created the heavens and the earth.”Genesis 1:1 NKJV